-DUAL CREDIT COURSES
+❖ DUAL CREDIT COURSES

-Abilene ISD students have dual credit opportunities at five local colleges and universities (Cisco College, Abilene Christian University, Hardin-Simmons University, McMurry University, and Texas State Technical College-West Texas) and through the state-wide Advanced Technical Credit (ATC) Program.
+Abilene ISD students have dual credit opportunities at six colleges and universities (Abilene Christian University, Angelo State University, Cisco College, Hardin-Simmons University, McMurry University, and Texas State Technical College-West Texas) and through the state-wide Advanced Technical Credit (ATC) Program.
 AISD may negotiate agreements with additional colleges for dual credit.
 Additional dual credit courses may be added at any time.
 Students must meet eligibility criteria for each course.

 Students may earn both high school and college credit at the same time when enrolled in a dual credit course.
 Credit is posted to the student's high school transcript and college transcript upon successful completion of the course.
 The student is taught and graded in the same way as college students who take the same course.
-Grades received as dual credit are not included in GPA calculations.
+Only AP dual credit grades are included in GPA calculations.